saiful199324/docTime-app/README.md

 2. MySQL version: 8.0.30
 3. Composer installed
 Step 1: Download the Project
-•	Open your web browser and navigate to https://github.com/saiful199324/docTime-app.
-•	Click on the "Code" button and choose the "Download ZIP" option.
-•	Extract the downloaded ZIP file to your desired location.
+i.Open your web browser and navigate to https://github.com/saiful199324/docTime-app. ii.Click on the "Code" button and choose the "Download ZIP" option. iii.Extract the downloaded ZIP file to your desired location.

 Step 2: Database Setup
 1. Navigate to the db folder within the extracted project.